waimea-takinredharding/200_DTD-assesment/docs/design.md

 Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.

-### Review of IMPLICATION NAME HERE
+### Review of End-Users

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of IMPLICATION NAME HERE
+### Review of Aesthetics

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
+In the final product, this relevant implication was ignored to a degree.
+This is because the client decided that they would be the only one to use the site, meaning that aesthetics were less important because no customers would be seeing the site.
 Accompany the notes with screenshots / other media to illustrate specific features.

-### Review of IMPLICATION NAME HERE
+### Review of Usability

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.